TerryMinal/tscjhair-attack/README.md

 ## How to run

+run `python app.py`.
+If you wish-- and is suggested-- enter a virtualenv and run python.py
-Enter a virtualenv if you wish, and run `python app.py` Go to the main page, create an account, and select the art medium you like (music, visual art/images) Start selecting images/music you like/dislike!
+Go to the main page, create an account, and select the art medium you like (music, visual art/images) Start selecting images/music you like/dislike!
 Submit your results and repeat.
 Based on your inputed likes/dislikes, we return images/music we think you might like.